krejac/k.jcbsn.dk/about.md

   Hey there!
 This page is an archive of stuff I care about or somehow use some left over brain capacity on.
 It's not much but I guess that matches the brain capacity.
 </p>

 Hi, I'm Kresten.
-I'm into Cyber stuff, my family and my beautifull wife.
-I also like the occasional running trip, watching soccer and a nice beer.
+I'm into Cyber stuff, my family and my beautiful wife.
+I also like the occasional running trip, watching soccer and a nice beer with friends.

+I read a lot.
+Sometimes for fun, sometimes for work.

+I'm [@KR3ST3N](https://twitter.com/KR3ST3N) on twitter.
+Feel free to @me (DM's are open).

 ## Setup